wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 If the `<LEXDATA-GIT>` folder exists on disk, lexicon resources will be read from this folder.
 If it doesn't exist, the lexicon data will be downloaded from github.

    The import takes some time to finish.

+   If you want to import other lexicon files, or just a subset of the files above, you can use either the lexserver webb API (https://localhost:8787/admin/lex_import_page if you have a running lexicon server on localhost); or import from the command line using this import script: https://github.com/stts-se/pronlex/tree/master/cmd/lexio/importLex.

 ### III.
 Start the lexicon server